France is adding an ‘eco tax’ to flights out of its airports in 2020—and that’s a good thing

 One of the saddest facts about travel aside from over-tourism and generally gross tourist behavior is that air travel is truly bad for the planet, responsible for at least 2 to 3% of man-made carbon dioxide emissions globally.
-While hybrid and electric planes are slowly being developed, and bio jet fuel is in the works as an affordable, sustainable solution, the planet is overheating and plane travel’s carbon footprint is making it worse.
+While hybrid and electric planes are slowly being developed, and biofuel for jets is in the works as an affordable, sustainable solution, the planet is overheating, and plane travel’s carbon footprint is making it worse.

 Now France is doing something to make air travel slightly less awful for the planet.
 Last month, the country urged the European Union to end global tax exemptions for jet fuel in an effort to reduce CO2 emissions.
 The EU, which has set a goal of slashing carbon emissions by 2030, has yet to act on air travel, and France decided not to wait.
 The country is introducing an eco-tax on airlines flying from its airports to help support the environment, the transport minister said on Tuesday.